Percentage Discount Break-Even Calculator: Know Your Numbers Before You Discount

 Here's a question that will change how you think about discounts forever:

-If you offer 20% off, how many more units do you need to sell just to make the same profit?
+If you offer a 20% percentage discount, how many more units do you need to sell just to make the same profit?

 Most merchants guess wrong.
 Way wrong.